Ismail Adil Shah

-Ismail Adil Shah (1498–1534; reigned 1510–34) was the king of Bijapur who spent most of his time extending his territory.
-His short-lived reign helped the dynasty establish a stronghold in the Deccan.
+Ismail Adil Shah (1498 – 27 August 1534) was the Sultan of Bijapur the western Deccan and South India who spent most of his time extending his territory.
+His reign helped the dynasty establish a stronghold in the Deccan.

 Early years

 Ismail Adil Shah succeeded his father Yusuf Adil Shah as the king of Bijapur as a minor.
 The affairs of the state were managed by the minister Kamal Khan.
-During this phase, Kamal Khan imprisoned the young king and tried a coup.
-Punji Khatun the mother of Ismail hatched a counter-plot and Kamal Khan was stabbed to death in the royal palace.
+During this phase, Kamal Khan imprisoned the young king and attempted a coup.
+Ismail's mother, Punji Khatun, hatched a counter-plot and Kamal Khan was stabbed to death in the royal palace.

 After the death of Kamal Khan, his son Ismail Khan laid siege to the palace in order to arrest Punji Khatun and Ismail Adil Shah.
 However, Ismail Khan was killed in the fight at the gates to the palace.
-Ismail started to manage the affairs of the state with the help of his mother.
+Ismail Adil Shah started to manage the affairs of the state with the help of his mother.
 Ismail was a follower of Shiah faith and declared it to be the faith of the state.

 War with Vijaynagar empire

-He was defeated by the ruler of Vijaynagar Empire, Krishnadevraya, in the Battle of Raichur.
+He was defeated by the Emperor of Vijaynagar Empire, Krishnadevraya, in the Battle of Raichur in 1520.